-Ninety-nine percent of the time our suppers are comprised of three components: whole grains, steamed veggies, and a tasty sauce.
+Ninety-nine per cent of the time our suppers are comprised of three components: whole grains, steamed veggies, and a tasty sauce—basically a macro bowl.
 Not highly original, I know, but a solid choice nonetheless.
-As I’ve mention before, it’s often a struggle for many of us to make supper when we come home late from school or work.
-For years I would be the one who would spend so much time debating what healthy supper to make, that I’d just end up eating a good amount of Kettle chips instead.
-It’s about balance, right?
+As I've mentioned before, it's often a struggle for many of us to make supper when we come home late from school or work.
+For years I would be the one who would spend so much time debating what healthy supper to make, that I'd just end up eating a good amount of Kettle chips instead.
+It's about balance, right?

 Then years ago I met Adam, and beyond the world of prog rock and Carcassonne that came with him, he enlightened me to this entire new side of steaming vegetables.